 Pregnancy happens when sperm reaches an egg and fertilises it.
 The POP pill works in two ways to interrupt this process:

-If it’s taken correctly, the POP pill is over 99% effective at preventing pregnancy.
+If taken correctly, the POP pill is over 99% effective at preventing pregnancy.
 This means that less than one woman in 100 will get pregnant in a year.

 Contraception and sexual health services such as Brook are free and confidential, including for people under the age of 16.
 Health professionals work to strict guidelines and won’t tell anyone else about your visit unless they believe you're at serious risk of immediate harm.
-Find out more about Brook’s confidentiality policy here.
+Find out more about Brook’s confidentiality policy.

 You take one pill every day from your pack.
 Depending on the type of pill you are taking this will need to be within either three or 12 hours of the same time each day.
 With the POP pill you don’t have a break between packs (as with some types of the combined pill), and when you have finished the pack, you start taking the next pack the next day.

 There are two different types of progestogen-only pill:

 The three-hour POP pill containing the progestogen hormone levonorgestrel or norethisterone.
 These must be taken within three hours of the same time each day.
 It is this type that is referred to as the ‘mini pill’.
 Examples are Femulen, Micronor, Norgeston and Noriday.